 Cost of revenues consists primarily of personnel, travel, and related overhead costs; costs of computer service bureaus; and the amounts paid by the Company to credit bureaus for scores and related information in connection with the ScoreNet(R) service.
-The cost of revenues, as a percentage of revenues, increased in the six-months ended March 31, 2000 compared with the corresponding period in fiscal 1999.
-The increase was primarily due to costs related to the HRMS line of business and the increasing percentage of revenues coming from Targeting and Prospecting products and services, all of which generally have a lower gross margin than the Company's other products and services.
-As compared with the same quarter of fiscal 1999, the cost of revenues, as a percentage of revenues, increased in the quarter ended March 31, 2000 principally due to the increasing percentage of revenues coming from Targeting and Prospecting products and an increase in personnel costs because of a change in accounting for accrued vacation and sick leave.
+The cost of revenues, as a percentage of revenues, increased in the nine-and three-months ended June 30, 2000, compared with the corresponding periods in fiscal 1999, primarily due to increases in personnel and computing costs related to building ASP delivery capacity for new products.